jensandersson/jens-race/README.md

 It is prepared for keyboard input for player 0, USB gamepads for 1-4 and MQTT inputs for player 5-19.
 That is, a total of 20 player can play provided 5-19 bring their own inputs via MQTT.

 Note that client certificate connections to AWS IoT does *not* currently (March 2018) work in Unity, although the required TLS 1.2 support is expected in the future.
+UPDATE: I believe 2018.2 should fix this (mentions "TLS 1.2 support" in its changelog), but I have not verified it myself yet. https://unity3d.com/unity/whats-new/unity-2018.2.0

 All project source code under Apache License 2.0: https://www.apache.org/licenses/LICENSE-2.0